 The Internship Program helps ADB enhance a platform to exchange and generate knowledge with external partners.
 It also enables ADB to identify potential future staff.

-The duration should be a minimum of eight (8) weeks (56 days) and a maximum of 26 weeks or six (6) months for one internship assignment.
+The duration should be a minimum of 8 weeks (56 days) and a maximum of 11 weeks for one internship assignment.

 Yes.
 Students can apply directly online through the ADB Career and Employment System (ACES).
 They do not have to be nominated by their schools.
 Their schools are no longer required to register with ADB.